 If the thought of being a landlord isn’t something that strikes your fancy, you can always invest in real estate portfolios.
 These portfolios allow you to contribute a much smaller amount of money while letting you still receive a portion of the profits.
 The size of your profits directly relates to the amount you invest.

 The more money you contribute, the more you’ll stand to earn.
+Real estate is an excellent way to double your money over the long run.

 2. Precious Metals